 The Popular Reading Collection contains a current and diverse variety of books, both fiction and non-fiction, for the Library’s patrons to enjoy in their leisure time.
 The collection can be found in the comfortable seating area to the left of the stairwell on the fourth floor of the Library, and are marked as “Popular Reading Collection” on a white label.

 Many faculty will make materials used in courses (such as books or DVDs) available for their students to consult via the Course Reserves service.
 Items in this collection are housed behind the Circulation Desk, on the third (main) floor of the A. C. Clark Library.
-You can also search Course Reserves in the MnPALS Library Catalog.
+You can also search Course Reserves in the library’s catalog Library OneSearch.

 Instructions for placing items on Course Reserves can be found here.

 The Library has a large collection of print-based periodicals (i.e., items that are published on a periodic basis, such as journals, magazines, and newspapers).
 The collections are located in two areas: items which were published from 2002 to the current date are located on the third (main) floor, and items which were published before 2002 are located on the first floor of the library.
-The Library’s extensive list of electronic (online) periodical holdings can be accessed here.
+During the Spring 2019 expect to see the 3rd floor periodical collection move to its new home on the 1st floor.
+During this transition, do not hesitate to ask the Circulation Desk for the current location of any periodical title.
+You may search the Library’s extensive list of electronic (online) and print periodical holdings here.

 The Library’s collections of microforms (miniaturized photographic reproductions of documents such as historical newspapers and journals, which can be viewed on units called microform viewers) are located on the 1st floor.
-There is also a separate collection of state and federal government document microforms located on the third (main floor) of the library, near the Reference Collection.
 There are units on the 3rd floor which can scan microform images to a flash drive, or print out in hard-copy.
 Units in the 1st floor Microforms room can print out to hard-copy; microfiche (a special type of microform) viewers are located on the outer walls throughout the library.

 University Archives and Special Collections↓

 The University Archives and Special Collections area is located on the second floor of the Library.
-To schedule an appointment to use the University Archives and Special Collections area, please call 755-3349, or email firstname.lastname@example.org.
-Scheduled open hours are posted each semester outside the door to University Archives and Special Collections, and are subject to change.
+To schedule an appointment to use the University Archives and Special Collections area, please email email@example.com.
 Select digitized images of historical BSU memorabilia (such as photographs and yearbooks) from the University Archives can be found here.

-This collection consists of recorded media such as LP (long-playing) record albums, and are available for checkout.
-Items in this collection are located near the main stairway on the first floor of the A. C. Clark Library.
+The library has two collections of recorded media such as LP (long-playing) record albums, and audio CDs, consisting of all types of genres and styles, available for checkout.
+Items in these collections are located on the third (main) floor of the A. C. Clark Library.